 Once crossed, you’ll be met by a series of immense sights.
 These include vast lava fields and waterfalls.
 Then there’s Fire Canyon, a dramatic fissure extending some forty kilometers between Gjátindur Mountain and Mýrdalsjökull Glacier.
 This section of the road is spectacular and a lot of fun to drive if you’re so inclined.

 Don’t get too distracted by the surrounding beauty, though.
 Instead, pull in for a photo break and soak up the immensity of your surroundings.
 Likewise, if you get tired just stop for a quick leg stretch and a snack before setting off again.
 With the Midnight Sun in the summer sky, there aren’t too many time constraints on you after all.

 From here you’ll carry on south through more spectacular scenery plus more challenging/ exciting road conditions.
 Eventually, you’ll emerge not too far from the southeastern portion of the Ring Road.
 You can then rejoin the Ring Road a bit north of the popular town, Vik.

 From there you could either head north along the beautiful eastern portion of the Ring Road, or south to explore the sights around Vik and Iceland’s Southern Coast.

 Tackling the F208 in Iceland

 These mountain roads are unique both due to their conditions and the surrounding landscape.
-Visit our homepage and select a vehicle that gives you more control to feel confident out on the F-roads.
+Select the camper rental that gives you more control to feel confident out on the F-roads, and hit the road!